-The Office of Special Counsel for Immigration Related Unfair Employment Practices ("OSC") receives charges and investigates the following types of discriminatory conduct under the anti-discrimination provision of the Immigration and Nationality Act (INA), 8 U.S.C. ï½§ 1324b:
+The Immigrant and Employee Rights Section (IER) receives charges and investigates the following types of discriminatory conduct under the Immigration and Nationality Act's (INA) anti-discrimination provision, 8 U.S.C. § 1324b:

-1) Citizenship or immigration status discrimination with respect to hiring, firing, and recruitment or referral for a fee by employers with four or more employees.
+1) Citizenship status discrimination with respect to hiring, firing, and recruitment or referral for a fee by employers with four or more employees.

-2) National origin discrimination with respect to hiring, firing, and recruitment or referral for a fee, by employers with more than three and fewer than 15 employees.
+2) National origin discrimination with respect to hiring, firing, and recruitment or referral for a fee by employers with four to 14 employees.

 3) Unfair documentary practices related to verifying the employment eligibility of employees.

 Under the law that IER enforces, when verifying a workers' employment authorization, employers of any size are not allowed to demand more or different documents than necessary, request specific documents, or reject reasonably genuine-looking documents because of a worker's citizenship, immigration status, or national origin.
 This type of discrimination generally happens during the Form I-9 and E-Verify processes.
 The part of the law that prohibits this type of discrimination is at 8 U.S.C. § 1324b(a)(6).